-In the January 2006 issue of North Shore magazine, I bought an advertisement for Your Front Page.
-It was part of my big promotional push for a personalized writing service that until that point had been a fun sidelight to my journalism career.
+In the January 2006 issue of North Shore magazine, I bought an advertisement for a niche offering that I conceived, Your Front Page.
+Since re-named Spotlight Tribute, it was part of my big promotional push for a personalized writing service that until that point had been a fun sidelight to my journalism career.

 Alas, the placement sparked a grand total of one phone call.
 And here’s the kicker: it was from a salesperson hoping I’d buy an ad from his publication.

 in North Shore magazine

 I realize that with advertising, repetition is vital, so I don’t in any way fault the magazine (which has recently been assimilated into the burgeoning Make It Better empire).
 Besides, I made other grassroots marketing efforts to get the service off the ground.